danieloneill/ArduinoCooler/README.md

 This expects an I2C LCD panel to be connected (particularly via LiquidCrystal_I2C) and a DHT22 (or DHT11, but you'd need to change a line of code) temperature sensor.
 It is also written for the Wiznet W5100 shield for network connectivity.

-The display will show current phase, temperature, and sensor status.
+The display will show 3 pages (alternating every 5 seconds) as follows:
+1. Current phase, phase time remaining, temperature, and sensor status.
+2. IP address and current time.
+3. Product/version and uptime.
+4. Scheduled start/stop times.

 Pins are declared near the top such that you can select your Low, Medium, and High Fan relay pins as well as the Compressor pin.